Lance Milne: Local politics

 Milne was elected to the Council the Town of Walkerville in July 1961 and was immediately elected mayor.
 His term began on 1 July 1961 and ended on 4 July 1964.
 Milne defended the trams that extended into suburban Adelaide and wished for them to be preserved for cultural significance.
 Also during his time on the council, Milne initiated action for a free public library in Walkerville and campaigned for the establishment of the town's YMCA Youth Centre.

 Milne joined the Labor Party in the mid-1960s and supported the party in the 1966 Australian federal election.
-He resigned from the Walkerville council in December 1965 when he was appointed the Agent-General of South Australia in London by Premier Frank Walsh.
+He resigned from the Walkerville council in December 1965, when he was appointed the Agent General for South Australia in London by Premier Frank Walsh.
 Milne held many positions in the 1960s and 1970s, including President of the Municipal Association, Chairman of the Local Government Act Revision Committee, member of the Municipal Tramways Trust and Chairman of the State Government Insurance Commission.
-In December 1970, when the prospects of the United Kingdom joining the European Union started to grow greater, Milne said "If more countries go into the Common Market, it will start the greatest war ever seen," later comparing the common market to the Roman Empire, stating that both would eventually become rich and subject to external pressures.
+In December 1970, when the prospects of the United Kingdom joining the European Union started to grow greater, Milne said "If more countries go into the Common Market [EU], it will start the greatest war ever seen," later comparing the common market to the Roman Empire, stating that both would eventually become rich and subject to external pressures.

 When his term as South Australian Agent-General ended in 1971, he was made a Freeman of London.

 State politician

 Milne was elected President of the South Australian Democrats in 1977 and was elected to the South Australian Legislative Council in September 1979, making him the first upper house member of the Parliament for the Democrats.
 Milne's 1979 election manifesto included policies supporting rural South Australians, subsidies on petrol, and the decentralisation of government.
 During his term, he served as the Parliamentary Leader of the South Australian Democrats.
-He introduced bills to ban cigarette advertising, supported environmental protection measures, opposed some state taxation measures, and spoke out against increases to parliamentarians’ salaries.
-Milne also opposed the mining of uranium in Roxby Downs and stated that nuclear energy was the most dangerous way of creating energy ever devised by mankind.
+He introduced bills to ban cigarette advertising, supported environmental protection measures, opposed some state taxation measures, and spoke out against increases to parliamentarians' salaries.
+Milne also opposed the mining of uranium in Roxby Downs and stated that nuclear energy was "the most dangerous way of creating energy ever devised by mankind".

 Milne retired at the 1985 election.
-He publicly disagreed with the party's choice to preselect Mike Elliott from the party's left faction as the party's lead candidate, ahead of Milne's preferred candidate from the right faction, Don Chisholm; and resigned from the party five days before the election.
+He publicly disagreed with the party's choice to preselect Mike Elliott from the party's left faction as the party's lead candidate, ahead of Milne's preferred candidate from the right faction, Don Chisholm, and resigned from the party six days before the election.